byterubpay/byterub-site/_posts/2017-09-30-logs-for-the-Community-meeting-held-on-2017-09-30.md

 **\<parasew[m]>** hi all, sorry i could join in only now, was travelling before (msvb-lab )
 **\<needmultisig90>** You're right, fwiw.
 Im conflicted on the issue and didnt respond due to personal bias
 **\<parasew[m]>** we have been in contact with the CCC for the 34c3, i will post results as soon as there are news; we are trying a bigger setup together with bitcoin and riat assembly.
-**\<parasew[m]>** in december we will have a large monero meetup in vienna, also we are happy to invite all of you, we also organised flats for people to stay in (will post on reddit and also maybe discuss in the coming community meeting)
+**\<parasew[m]>** in december we will have a large byterub meetup in vienna, also we are happy to invite all of you, we also organised flats for people to stay in (will post on reddit and also maybe discuss in the coming community meeting)
 **\<ErCiccione>** parasew[m]: hey, are you still willing to test pootle for the localization group? we really need to set it up asap
 **\<parasew[m]>** ErCiccione: i already set up the pootle,
 **\<parasew[m]>** ErCiccione: did not completely test it yet, thoug.